-- priorities, outcomes and strategic objectives contained in the 3 Year Strategy 2022-25 and Annual Plan 2022-23. - 3.2 On 16 December 2021, the Secretary of State for the Department for Levelling Up, Housing and Communities (DLUHC) announced the provisional settlement for 2022/23 at £53.590m, resulting in a funding increase of £0.588m (1.1%).
-In addition, it was indicated A new 'one-off' Services Grant would be distributed through the existing Settlement Funding Assessment formula amounting to approximately £2.3M for this Authority (additional national insurance contribution costs of approximately £650k are to be funded from this).
-The Government also proposed a general Council Tax referendum threshold of 2% for Fire and Rescue Authorities.
-However, for one year only (2022/23), for the Fire and Rescue Authorities in the lowest charging quartile, there would be flexibility to increase Band D precepts by £5. - 3.3 The Local Government Finance Settlement is a one year only Settlement for 2022/23, rather than the anticipated three-year Comprehensive Spending Review period.
-Multi-year settlements are a more effective way of managing resources, aligned to longer term planning and this uncertainty needs to be factored into the Medium Term Financial Strategy. - 3.4 Fire Authority Members received an overview of the provisional 2022/23 Finance Settlement as part of the Policy Planning Forum on 10 January 2022 with a subsequent update at the Policy Planning Forum on 31 January 2022. - 3.5 The Fire Authority's provisional budget position was presented at the District Leaders meeting on 26 January 2022.
-The District Leaders were supportive of the Fire Service and specifically indicated they supported Council Tax for Band D properties being increased by £4.99 in line with the referendum limit that applies to this Authority. - 3.6 It is anticipated that DLUHC will confirm the Authority's 2022/23 Finance Settlement on 10 February 2022 (this may require some revisions to this report). - 3.7 The Corporate Risk Register has identified a number of major risks that would seriously affect the Authority's ability to carry out its functions.
-The very nature of the risks have made it extremely difficult to quantify any funding impact that would arise were the risk to materialise and in the short term would result in a demand on the
+- priorities, outcomes and strategic objectives contained in the 'Three Year Rolling Strategy 2023-26 and Annual Plan'. - 3.2 On 19 December 2022, the Secretary of State for the Department for Levelling Up, Housing and Communities (DLUHC) announced the provisional settlement for 2023/24 at £56.867m, resulting in a funding increase of £3.277m (6.1%).
+In addition, it was indicated the Services Grant would continue to be distributed through the existing Settlement Funding Assessment formula in 2023/24 amounting to approximately £1.4M for this Authority (£2.3M in 2022/23).
+The Government also proposed a general Council Tax referendum threshold of 3% for Fire and Rescue Authorities.
+However, for one year only (2023/24), for all Fire and Rescue Authorities, there would be flexibility to increase Band D precepts by £5. - 3.3 The Local Government Finance Settlement is a one year only Settlement for 2023/24, rather than the anticipated two-year Spending Review period.
+Multi-year settlements are a more effective way of managing resources, aligned to longer term planning and this uncertainty needs to be factored into the Medium Term Financial Strategy. - 3.4 The Fire Authority's provisional budget position was presented at the District Leaders meeting on 25 January 2023.
+The District Leaders were supportive of the Fire Service and specifically indicated they supported Council Tax for Band D properties being increased by £4.99 in line with the referendum limit that applies to this Authority. - 3.5 Fire Authority Members received an overview of the provisional 2023/24 Finance Settlement as part of the Policy Planning Forum on 30 January 2023. - 3.6 On 6 February 2023, DLUHC confirmed the Authority's 2023/24 Financial Settlement. - 3.7 The Corporate Risk Register has identified a number of major risks that would seriously affect the Authority's ability to carry out its functions.
+The very nature of the risks have made it extremely difficult to quantify any funding impact that would arise were the risk to materialise and in the short term would result in a demand on the Authority's General Balances, which are identified in Section 6 of this report.

-- Authority's General Balances, which are identified in Section 6 of this report. - 3.8 In addition, there are ongoing budget uncertainties, particularly Firefighter pension related issues, that have significant funding implications but at this stage still remain unclear in terms of ongoing cost and whether those costs will need to be found by Fire and Rescue Authorities and/or by Government funding. - 3.9 Furthermore, the Service is likely to continue to be directly impacted to some degree by the effects of COVID during 2022/23 together with the linked requirement to invest in the health, safety and wellbeing of all staff. - 3.10 Therefore, whilst the Government funding allocation in 2022/23 is higher in cash terms compared to 2021/22, a high level of caution still needs to be applied to future financial years as the funding position remains volatile for the Fire Sector. - 3.11 Details of the proposed 2022/23 budget are set out in Appendix A, together with revisions to the current year's budget (the 2022/23 budget is replicated for information in the management reporting format in Appendix C).
+- 3.8 In addition, there are ongoing budget uncertainties, particularly Firefighter pension related issues, that have significant funding implications but at this stage still remain unclear in terms of ongoing cost and whether those costs will need to be found by Fire and Rescue Authorities and/or by Government funding. - 3.9 Furthermore, there are significant budget pressures affecting the Authority arising from the 'Cost of Living' crisis, particularly pay awards and inflation levels. - 3.10 Therefore, whilst the Government funding allocation in 2023/24 is an increase in cash terms compared to 2022/23, a high level of caution still needs to be applied to future financial years as the funding position and expenditure position remains volatile for the Fire Sector. - 3.11 Details of the proposed 2023/24 budget are set out in Appendix A, together with revisions to the current year's budget (the 2023/24 budget is replicated for information in the management reporting format in Appendix C).
+It should be noted that to achieve a balanced budget in 2023/24, based on the funding allocations received and the expenditure levels estimated, in-year service efficiencies of £1.1M will be required.